 When it comes to determining the right kind of attire for your interview, always look at the ‘About Us’ page on the company’s website to gauge what type of business they are.
 You can usually tell from here whether the business is formal or more laid-back.

 Check out the bio information for existing staff.
 If bio pics portray smart clothing, such as suits, then you should dress similarly for an interview.
 Casual dress in bio pics doesn’t necessarily mean you can pitch up to the interview in the same.
 But it will tell you that a suit and tie might be overkill.
 Smart, casual dress is probably a better option.
+To be of further help here are some case interview examples.

 What to wear for a successful job interview